Is Buprenorphine the Best Place to Start When Treating Opiate Addiction in Young People?

 When Harm Reduction Can Work

 Of course, any exploration of an unpopular perspective would be incomplete without first acknowledging that the issue is not black and white.
 There are a number of situations where MAT can be greatly beneficial – specifically when helping individuals with years of opiate addiction behind them.
 When someone has been physically addicted to prescription pain killers, heroin or any other opiate for many years, the possibility of reducing the damage to their health and the risk of overdose is very important.
 A 50 year old addict who has been physically dependent on opiates for decades can experience monstrous withdrawal symptoms and has to contend with rewiring behaviors and habits that have become deeply entrenched into their every day life.
-If MAT can help this individual increase their quality of life and safely change their lifestyle, then it can certainly be beneficial.
+If MAT can help these individuals increase their quality of life and safely change their lifestyle, then it can certainly be beneficial.
 Buprenorphine can also be very useful in clinical settings to help an individual get through their AWS (acute withdrawal symptoms).

 No One-Size Fits All Solution